 Ghosts Through the Cracks

-One night, Susie meets Blood in Simons speakeasy.
-And he guides her on the hidden paths of the spirit world, where desire is magic, and nothing is more powerful than freedom.
+In the spirit world, desire is magic, and nothing is more powerful than freedom

 My intention was to flick through it to make sure it was appropriate to my blog, then head to bed – which I estimated I’d do some 10 minutes later.
 Instead, I kept turning the pages, not turning in until after midnight…